Plant Assessment Form

 Describe rate of spread:

-Nassella tenuissima is quick to invade disturbed or open areas and can quickly colonize an entire area (Russell and Rector 2023).
-Nassella tenuissima colonizes entire areas, forming a monoculture (Government of South Australia; Russell and Rector 2023).
-However some isolated infestations in Australia did not become too large after several years (Conolly and Taylor 2006).
+Nassella tenuissima is quick to invade disturbed or open areas and can quickly colonize an entire area in Australia (Russell and Rector 2023; Government of South Australia).
+Some isolated infestations in Australia did not become too large after several years (Conolly and Taylor 2006).
+Nassella tenuissima has been present in California for at least 20 years and has only been observed as waifs in disturbed areas (Calflora).
+Existing localized Nasella tenuissima infesations are not increasingly spreading.

 Sources of information: